hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/235__Praveen_R._Bhat.md

 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-July/046029.html)

 Namaste Chandramouliji,
-​

 On Wed, Jul 19, 2017 at 2:40 PM, H S Chandramouli <hschandramouli at gmail.com>
 wrote:

-> Reg  << any tarka that lets one remain with ​the aikyajnAna as shown by
+> Reg  << any tarka that lets one remain with the aikyajnAna as shown by
 >> Shruti is valid >>,
 >>
 >>
 >>
->> But the whole problem is to “remain with ​the aikyajnAna as shown by
+>> But the whole problem is to “remain with the aikyajnAna as shown by
 >> Shruti “.
 How to achieve it is the question.
 >>
-> True, but you are talking of a later stage​ of SDV.
+> True, but you are talking of a later stage of SDV.
 In DSV, there are not many stages.
 Its just one tarka that resolves all question and then one just stays with that knowledge.

 It is very well within our knowledge that any understanding based on tarka
 >> lasts only till another tarka  which is more powerful is met with.
 >>
-> ​True, but only in SDV, where Shruti uses karaNa-kArya sambandha, satya-mithyA sambandha, ​etc, for one to go from kArya to kAraNa.
+> True, but only in SDV, where Shruti uses karaNa-kArya sambandha, satya-mithyA sambandha, etc, for one to go from kArya to kAraNa.
 There are many questions to be resolved there, since there are too many views of too many philosophers.
 In DSV, any question thrown is answered as svapnavat, since the sAdhaka has no doubt of mithyAtvam of jagat.
 The details as to